 Allowable CombinationsTables of allowable combinations for state reporting purposes.

 The following seven tables define the valid account code combination checks performed in the Standardized Account Code Structure (SACS) financial reporting software.
 When changes to valid combinations are made, new text files for updating the SACS software are posted on our Web site in a self-extracting zip file named vtables.exe (see link below to validation tables).
-The vtables.exe file contains 14 files: 12 .txt files, one .xlsx file, and one .docx file.
-Included in the .txt files are official descriptions of each fund, resource, etc. The .xlsx file is a Microsoft Excel Spreadsheet that contains a summarized list of the code combinations affected by this table update and the .docx file is a Microsoft Word document that explains the validation table changes in detail.
+The vtables.exe file contains 14 files: 12 .txt files, and two .docx files.
+Included in the .txt files are official descriptions of each fund, resource, etc. The .docx files are Microsoft Word documents that contain a summarized list of the code combinations affected by this table update and explain the validation table changes in detail.